tdammers/fg-efb/README.markdown

 The FG EFB simulates, within the constraints of what is possible in FlightGear, a consumer-grade tablet running Electronic Flight Bag (EFB) software to replace paper documents in the cockpit.

 This repository is intended for aircraft developers who wish to incorporate a GearPad in their aircraft; it is not designed as an add-on.

+For a usage guide, see [the included guide](./docs/guide.markdown).

 ## Installation